Ukraine hits Russian oil tanker with sea drone hours after attacking naval base - KTVZ

 The strike on the Sig came just hours after Ukrainian sea drones targeted a major naval base in Novorossiysk, a coastal city on the Black Sea that is home to Russia’s largest port by volume of cargo handled.
 An amphibious Russian landing ship was hit, leaving it tilting badly and sitting very low in the water.

-Ukrainian has also stepped up its attacks using unmanned aerial vehicles in recent weeks, hitting targets well within Russian territory, including in Moscow.
+Ukraine has stepped up its attacks using unmanned aerial vehicles in recent weeks, hitting targets well within Russian territory, including in Moscow.

+The new generation of powerful sea drones, however, could open up a new front for Kyiv in the 18-month conflict.

+The weapons are fast, semi-submersible drones, and are proving very difficult to defend against.
+They can be easily launched at sea and at least some variants are capable of traveling several hundred miles to their targets.

 The two sea-based attacks Friday took place near the Kerch Strait, which connects the Crimean Peninsula to mainland Russia.